crowdAI/train-schedule-optimisation-challenge-starter-kit/README.md

     - A [description](documentation/instance_description.md) of the nine problem instances that make up the challenge

 * The [sample_files](sample_files) folder contains some simple sample instances and solution.
 We use these in the documentation to explain our data models and the grading function.

 * The [problem_instances](problem_instances) folder contains the actual timetabling problem instances that you need to solve for this challenge.
-Also, sample solutions, although not very good ones.
+Also, you find in a subfolder sample solutions (although not very good ones) to some of the instances and a sample submission.

 * The [utils](utils) folder contains some utilities such as
     - a [script](utils/validate_solution.py) to evaluate _individual_ solutions to problem instances without a "formal" submission.
+This is very helpful when trying to tune your algorithms.
 There is also an accompanying [notebook](utils/validate_solution.ipynb) explaining its use.
     - a [script](utils/route_graph.py) that transforms the routes in a problem instance into directed graphs in the [networkx](https://networkx.github.io/) package.
+You may find this useful when trying to work with the route graph algorithmically in your solver, or just for visualization purposes.